 I love good coffee and for many years I purchased beans from the Algerian Coffee Stores in Old Compton Street, Soho, W1.
 Regular trips to the West End are not really feasible since I left London for Devon.
-After the move I purchased a half-decent expresso machine but it was far too fiddly and practically useless for making expresso’s for more than one person.
+After the move I purchased a half-decent espresso machine but it was far too fiddly and practically useless for making espresso’s for more than one person.
 Bean to cup machines were not really well developed at the time and, in 2011 I became attracted to the Nespresso ecosystem.

 My aversion to the idea of ‘pod’ machines was overcome by the sheer quality of the expresso and the wide range of coffee ‘grand crus’ available from Nespresso.
 Whereas I could not even consider the likes of Dolce Gusto and Tassimo (I like coffee too much), Nespresso was a whole different ball game.
 My first machine was an inexpensive Pixie and it looked and worked great for over six years.
 I can strongly recommend this machine – £140 very well spent.

 Most of the coffee I drink during the week is black – usually Americano.
-I have a Sage kettle that heats water to different temperatures and I find the optimum for my taste is a double expresso with an equal amount of water at 85 degrees C. I sometimes enjoy an expresso or lungo.
+I have a Sage kettle that heats water to different temperatures and I find the optimum for my taste is a double espresso with an equal amount of water at 85 degrees C. I sometimes enjoy an espresso or lungo.
 At the weekend, and especially on a Saturday morning I love a cappuccino.
-When I had an expresso machine I became quite adept at ‘stretching’ milk and creating just the right density of foam for a good cappuccino.
+When I had an espresso machine I became quite adept at ‘stretching’ milk and creating just the right density of foam for a good cappuccino.
 The Nespresso Aeroccino 4 milk frother was not very good at preparing milk for cappuccino, although it was good for latte.
 For some time I prepared milk for cappuccino using the latte setting – not ideal but it was certainly acceptable.

 What I really wanted was more control, and preferably manual control, over heating, stretching and frothing milk.
 At last, in 2017 Nespresso came forward with the Creatista; not exactly what I wanted but pretty damned close.
 I purchased the more expensive Creatista Plus with its stainless steel body.
 I was very pleased I did.
 Out of the box it worked very well.
 Coffee had a very good crema, thanks in part to the standard 19-bar pressure of all Nespresso machines, although I had a nagging doubt that it wasn’t quite as good in this regard as the Pixie, but the difference was marginal.